anaconda/anaconda-auth/README.md

 Set Authentication Method: HTTP Body
 ```

-To run the app with the anaconda_auth auth provider you will need to set several
+To run the app with the anaconda_auth auth provider, you will need to set several
 environment variables or command-line arguments.
 See the
 [Panel OAuth documentation](https://panel.holoviz.org/how_to/authentication/configuration.html)
-for more details
+for more details.

 ```text
 PANEL_OAUTH_PROVIDER=anaconda_auth or --oauth-provider anaconda_auth